Efficiency analysis of double perturbed pairwise comparison matrices: Ef 0pt f 0pt iciency and perturbed pairwise comparison matrices

-It can be seen in a more direct way why the principal right eigenvector $\mathbf{w}^{EM}$ is inef{\kern0pt}f{\kern0pt}icient.
-If the second coordinate is increased to ${w}^{\prime}_2\approx 0.54346883$ (truncated at 8 digits), then
+It can be seen in a more constructive way why the principal right eigenvector $\mathbf{w}^{EM}$ is inef{\kern0pt}f{\kern0pt}icient.
+Increase the f{\kern0pt}irst coordinate until 0.428844188, and keep the other coordinates unchanged:

 The approximation in the entries marked by bold became strictly better ((\ref{eqn:eff2}) holds in Def{\kern0pt}inition \ref{def:DefinitionEfficient}), while for all other entries the approximation remained the same ((\ref{eqn:eff1}) holds with equality in Def{\kern0pt}inition \ref{def:DefinitionEfficient}). \\